google/dfindexeddb/README.md

 It parses LevelDB, IndexedDB and JavaScript structures from these files without requiring native libraries.
-(Note: only a subset of IndexedDB key types and JavaScript types for Chromium-based browsers are currently supported.
-Safari and Firefox are under development).
+(Note: only a subset of IndexedDB key types and JavaScript types for Safari and Chromium-based browsers are currently supported.
+Firefox is under development).

 The content of IndexedDB files is dependent on what a web application stores locally/offline using the web browser's